Skip to content

 In addition to the normal built-ins, the expression has access to

-global variable that make common cases short and description as shown
+that make common cases short and description

 above: